-Vanquis says it agreed to Mr C's application after it obtained information on his income and carried out a credit search.
-And the information obtained indicated that Mr C would be able to make the relatively low monthly repayment required to clear the balance that could be owed within a reasonable period of time.
-On the other hand Mr C says that he shouldn't have been lent to under any circumstances.
+Vanquis says it agreed to Mr D's application after it obtained information on his income and carried out a credit search.
+And the information obtained indicated that Mr D would be able to make the relatively low monthly repayment required to clear the balance that could be owed within a reasonable period of time.
+For the limit increase, it appears to have relied more upon Mr D's management of the card in the seven months or so he had it.

+On the other hand Mr D says that he shouldn't have been lent to under any circumstances.